lu-w/criticality-metrics/docs/index-scale/TCI.rst

 Description
 -----------

-For the TCI metric, Junietz et al. propose to measure criticality by solving an optimization problem [Junietz2018]_.
+The \ac{TCI} metric models criticality using an optimization problem [Junietz2018]_.
-This problem is formalized to find a minimum difficulty value, i.e. check how demanding even the easiest option for the vehicle will be under a certain set of physical and regulatory constraints.
+The task is to find a minimum difficulty value, i.e. how demanding even the easiest option for the vehicle will be under a set of physical and regulatory constraints.
 For example, if the constraint is to avoid obstacles, then driving straight towards an obstacle and being only a few seconds away requires a large change in steering angle and acceleration to satisfy the constraint of collision avoidance.

 Here, the possible set of vehicle actions are not only constrained by physically possible behavior; it additionally shall adhere to a mathematically modeled set of requirements.